Ponce de Leon, Florida: Geography

 Juan Ponce de León led the first European expedition to Florida.

-The approximate location for the Town of Ponce de Leon is located in southwestern Holmes County at (30.725783, –85.937783).
+The Town of Ponce de Leon is located in southwestern Holmes County.

 U.S. Route 90 runs through the center of town, leading northeast 17 mi to Bonifay, the Holmes County seat, and west 11 mi to DeFuniak Springs.
 Florida State Road 81 crosses US 90 near the center of town, leading north 20 mi to the Alabama border and south 19 mi to Florida State Road 20 at Bruce.
 Interstate 10 passes through the southern part of Ponce de Leon, with access from Exit 96 (SR 81).
 I-10 leads east 107 mi to Tallahassee and west 88 mi to Pensacola.

 According to the United States Census Bureau, the town has a total area of 12.9 km2, of which 12.8 km2 are land and 0.1 sqmi, or 0.78%, are water.

 The town is in the valley of Sandy Creek, a south-flowing tributary of the Choctawhatchee River.
 Ponce de Leon Springs State Park is in the southern part of the town, north of I-10, along both sides of Sandy Creek.
 The entrance is on the eastern side of the park off Ponce de Leon Springs Road.